Masters of Nursing (MN) Degree

 Quality Improvement Coordinators

 MN degree graduates from MSU are eligible to take the certification examination as a Clinical Nurse Leaders (CNL).
 A Certificate in Nursing Education can be taken concurrently with the MN degree.
-The MN graduate degree program is fully accredited by the Commission on Collegiate Nursing Education (CCNE).
+The baccalaureate degree program in nursing, master's degree program in nursing, and Doctor of Nursing Practice program at Montana State University are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).